XistGG/MassTimeGame/README.md

 [YouTube video demonstration and code discussion](https://youtu.be/lUWjiRx5LkM) (1.5 minute demo, 18.5 minute discussion)

-For this project to compile and run, you need to be using UE 5.6+ *(or if 5.6 is not yet released, use `ue5-main`)*.
+Compatible UE Version: 5.6

-I set the `EngineAssociation = ""` in the `.uproject` so you can clone this in the custom Engine source directory and it will compile without requiring any changes.
+I set the `EngineAssociation = ""` in the `.uproject` so you can clone this into your Custom Engine `Sandbox/` and it will automatically build with your Custom Engine.

 ## Sample PIE Session